Jahia/widen-asset-picker/doc/en/contentDefinition.md

 \[[<< back][README.md]\]
 # Widen asset in jContent
-jContent v7 restricts the usage of a picker to a JCR node only.
+jContent v7 restricts the usage of a picker to a *jcr* node only.
 Thus, to pick an external Widen asset, jContent must create a JCR node equivalent of this Widen asset.
 A node is also useful to create a dedicated rendering through a set of views.